 - things you can buy or have specially made to reduce bunion pain, such as insoles (orthotics), toe spacers and toe supports (splints)

-A GP may refer you to a surgeon if your bunions are very painful or having a big effect on your life.
+A GP may refer you for surgery if your bunions are very painful or they're having a big effect on your life.